grackle-project/grackle/doc/source/Consuming.rst

 .. warning::

-   If the end-user uses CMake to create an installation that features Grackle as both a shared library and as a static library, we have included custom-logic to try to ensure that the installed version of the **grackle.pc** file provides out-of-the-box support for the shared library-version.
+   If the end-user uses CMake to create an installation that features Grackle as both a shared library and as a static library, we have included custom logic to try to ensure that the installed version of the **grackle.pc** file provides out-of-the-box support for the shared library version.
-   This decision is was made to follow established conventions.
+   This decision was made to follow established conventions.

-   For properly configured files, the ``pkg-config`` supports the ``--static`` as a way to theoretically allow downstream applications to switch between using shared and static libraries in these type of installations.
+   For properly configured files, ``pkg-config`` supports the ``--static`` flag as a way to theoretically allow downstream applications to switch between using shared and static libraries in these type of installations.
-   Unfortunately, for :ref:`variety of reasons <pkgconfig_rationale>` outside of our control, this **IS NOT** a reliable/portable solution; while it may work in some cases, it definitely won't give the desired result (or work at all) on several common platforms.
+   Unfortunately, for a :ref:`variety of reasons <pkgconfig_rationale>` outside of our control, this **IS NOT** a reliable/portable solution; while it may work in some cases, it definitely won't give the desired result (or work at all) on several common platforms.
    We primarily provide this information for people who know what they are doing and want to programatically construct compiler flags for static linking based on a series of ``pkg-config`` queries.

 .. note::

-   At this time, pkg-config will **ONLY** work with a complete Grackle-installation (i.e. it won't work with linking Grackle from a build-directory).
+   At this time, pkg-config will **ONLY** work with a complete Grackle installation (i.e., it won't work with linking Grackle from a build directory).

-   In the future, we may add support for creating a **grackle-uninstalled.pc** file to support linking against Grackle when it is in the build-directory.
+   In the future, we may add support for creating a **grackle-uninstalled.pc** file to support linking against Grackle when it is in the build directory.

 .. _cmake_grackle_linking: